zacwillmington/open_house/notes.md

          todo

+         - thumbnail for index view of appointments
          - validates for phone number length and syntax
          - validates for email length and syntax
-         - apartment.attending? if attending true then show green box of some sort.
+         - user.attending_appointment(apartment)? if attending true then show green box of some sort.
          - if appointments_happening_soon then show green border around apartment with happening soon displayed.
          - if past_appointments then show red around appointment
-         - thumbnail for index view of appointments